Canada-Swiss Information Exchange for Unreported Offshore Income

 How much can I earn in Canada without paying tax?

 In Canada, you can't earn without paying tax.
 You can lessen your tax for the past year to take advantage of any deductions and credits that the CRA is offering.
-Experienced lawyers can give helpful tax tips.
+For 2020 the personal exemption amount is up to $13,229.

 How can I avoid paying taxes in Canada?